Nebahat Çehre

-Hilal Nebahat Çehre ([nebaˌhat tʃehˈɾe]; born 15 March 1945), is a Turkish actress, model, and singer who was crowned Miss Turkey 1960.
+Hilal Nebahat Çehre ([nebaˌhat tʃehˈɾe]; born 15 March 1943) is a Turkish actress, model, singer and beauty pageant titleholder who was crowned Miss Turkey 1960.
 She is best known for her protagonist roles as Firdevs Yöreoğlu on the Kanal D drama series Aşk-ı Memnu (2008–10) and as Hafsa Sultan on the series Muhteşem Yüzyıl (2011–12).

-As the Miss Turkey, Çehre represented Turkey in the Miss World 1960 pageant held in London, United Kingdom.
+As Miss Turkey, Çehre represented Turkey in the Miss World 1960 pageant held in London, United Kingdom.
 She also represented Turkey in the Miss Universe 1965 beauty pageant which took place on 24 July 1965 at the Miami Beach Auditorium in Miami Beach, Florida, United States.